Gurobi/gurobi-machinelearning/doc_source/source/index.rst

 Install
 -------

-The package should be installed with pip (or add it to your `requirements.txt` file):
+We encourage to install the package via pip (or add it to your `requirements.txt` file):

 .. code-block:: console